crex-online/Database.php/README.md

-# db_class
-## PHP Database Class
+# PHP Database Class

-Simple Class for connecting to and interacting with MySQL Database.
+##Simple Class for connecting to and interacting with MySQL Database.

 ### Class Handles:
 - Connection